openstack-archive/tripleo-docs/deploy-guide/source/deployment/architecture.rst

 include the docker daemon system service and `OCI`_ compliant `Moby`_ and `Containerd`_ - the building blocks for the container system.

-Containers control plane includes `Paunch`_ and systemd for the stateless services, and Pacemaker `Bundle`_ for the containerized stateful services, like the messaging system or database.
+Containers control plane includes `Paunch`_ or tripleo-container-manage_ and systemd for the stateless services, and Pacemaker `Bundle`_ for the containerized stateful services, like the messaging system or database.

 .. _podman: https://podman.io/
 .. _OCI: https://www.opencontainers.org/